More from Telstra

 The WGEA gender pay gap (GPG) metric is defined as the difference between the earnings for men and women, expressed as a percentage (%) of men’s earnings.

-“The club is committed to taking greater strides in building a future where women in sport are celebrated, supported, and rewarded in a way they deserve,” Watt said.
+North Melbourne is committed to taking greater strides in building a future where women in sports are celebrated, supported, and rewarded in a way they deserve.